-Office of Compliance, Center for Drug Evaluation and Research, FDA is excited to announce our first Virtual Hiring Event.
-You will have the opportunity to meet the Director of the office along with other staff members and learn firsthand about the positions available within OC.
+Office of Compliance, Center for Drug Evaluation and Research, FDA is excited to host our second Virtual Hiring Event.
+You will have the opportunity to meet the Acting Director of the Office along with other staff members and learn firsthand about the positions available within OC.

 Office of Scientific Investigation (OSI):

 OSI’s responsibilities include: developing policies, surveillance activities, and compliance strategies relating to nonclinical and clinical drug product studies, bioequivalence studies, human subject protections, post-market Adverse Drug Experience reporting requirements, Risk Evaluation and Mitigation Strategies, and commitments for Post-marketing Requirements; developing and implementing the Agency's Bioresearch Monitoring Information System for Human Drugs in cooperation with the Office of Regulatory Affairs (ORA) under the Federal Food, Drug, and Cosmetic Act, the Public Health Service Act, the Food and Drug Amendments Act, other Federal statutes, and applicable regulations; developing, contributing and formalizing regulatory strategies and guidance including CDER Policies, Staff Guidance Manuals, and Compliance Program Guidance Manuals to promote compliance with Good Clinical Practice (GCP) in research, human subject protections, Good Laboratory Practices, Bioequivalence, Risk Evaluation and Mitigation Strategies (REMS), and Adverse Event Reporting surveillance.

 Office of Unapproved Drugs and Labeling Compliance (OUDLC):